 Crush croutons into coarse crumbs.

 Pat chicken breasts dry and, on a separate cutting board, cut into 1" pieces.
-Season with ¼ tsp. salt and a pinch of pepper.
+Season with a pinch of salt and pepper.

 Cook the Chicken and Vegetables